nehalsin/holistic-life-management/sachin.md

 Aim LAND COST APPRECIATION?
 No.

-Satish will buy cow.
+Sachin will buy cow.

 One acre is more than sufficient.

 Storing water.

 Next year targeting.
 Son going to college.
-Satish goes into farming college.
+Sachin goes into farming college.

 ### Farming Management Counseling